ConstantinoSchillebeeckx/sp-nov/README.md

 A custom post type for specimen (named Specimen) is used to store data.
 It can be considered a class with the following attributes (shown are the key values of the WP database):
 - inputGenus
+- inputSection
 - inputSpecies
-- inputAuthority
 - inputCollector
 - inputNumber
 - inputDeterminer
 - inputHerbarium
+- inputCountry
+- inputDepartment
+- inputMunicipality
 - inputLocation (location information)
-- inputLat (latitude)
-- inputLon (longitude)
 - imgs (array of images associated with specimen)
 - finished (0 for unfinished, 1 for finished)
 - inputIssue (string for issue associated with specimen, e.g. not enough images)
 - history (assoc array with timestamp as key and user id as value)
-- finished (if key is present, specimen is considered finished, otherwise specimen is not finished)
+- status (either 'finished' or 'unfinished')

 ## User roles